D13mitriy/Cryptography/README.md

 # Cryptography
-This repo is intended for training projects/
+This repo is intended for storing of training projects in Cryptography.